natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  *Columns:* Contain water demand values per LULC class and must be named as follows:

- a.	lucode: Integer value of land use/land cover class (e.g., 1 for forest, 3 for grassland, etc.), must match LULC raster, described above.
+ a.	*lucode*: Integer value of land use/land cover class (e.g., 1 for forest, 3 for grassland, etc.), must match LULC raster, described above.

- b.	demand: The estimated average consumptive water use for each landuse / landcover type.
+ b.	*demand*: The estimated average consumptive water use for each landuse / landcover type.
 Water use should be given in integer cubic meters per year.

 11. **Hydropower valuation table**.
 A table of hydropower stations with associated model values.